 Christine enjoys nature, hiking with friends, walking along the Hudson River, and traveling to learn other cultures.
 She is also a certified yoga teacher who loves practicing yoga and daily meditation.
 She likes cooking at home, drawing, and reading while listening to music in her downtime.

 Gladys Martinez, M.Ed, LAC, NCC

-Gladys is a first-year doctoral student in the Clinical Psychology Psy.D. program at William Paterson University.
+Gladys is a second-year doctoral student in the Clinical Psychology Psy.D. program at William Paterson University.
 She received her B.A. in Psychology and M.Ed. in Counseling Psychology with a certification in School Counseling from Rutgers State University.
 She is a licensed associate counselor, and volunteers as a certified NJ Disaster Response Crisis Counselor.

 Gladys worked as an Intensive In-community Counselor providing therapy to youths in crisis situations.
 She also worked as a School Counselor for the Union and Middlesex County public high schools.
 Her research interests include working with the Latinx population, immigration, children & adolescents, personality disorders, and trauma.